top of page

 “I remember this one day specifically, all the kids were playing outside, I really wanted to play with them, but I knew that I run a bit funny, and I was not in the mood to have all the kids laugh at me, so I ended up not playing with them.”

 For most of the time, Fanie did not really care much about who was laughing.
 Growing up in the van der Merwe house, he knew that he was loved.
-Their love was all that was necessary to protect a vulnerable boy and cause him
+Their love was all that was necessary to protect a vulnerable boy and caused him to be courageous.

 Fanie shared that in grade eleven his teacher told him to try out for the disability track team.
 He remembers looking at his teacher with confused eyes, “Juffrou, is ek dan disabled?”
 That was the very first time that Fanie was confronted with his disability.
 I smiled, as I thought, “I am glad I was not the only one confused about your disability”.